thekemkid/node-serial/README.md

 Serial
 ====

-Serial is a Node.JS module to serially run asynchronous functions.
+Serial is a Node.JS module to serially/sequentially run asynchronous functions.

 Usage